-Join Rupert Isaacson and Jane Pike for an immersive experience in the classical dressage system in combination with rider biomechanics and nervous system awareness.
-We are fortunate to hold this clinic at the stables of international dressage rider Liz Frayling, and have access to her horses for the first day of the clinic.
+Join Rupert Isaacson and Jane Pike for an immersive adventure into the classical dressage system in combination with rider biomechanics and nervous system awareness.

 Together, they will provide a unique learning experience with their extensive knowledge of horse and rider training systems that prioritise joy and wellness.

 Online, introductory session with Jane & Rupert giving you an introduction to the principles of the practice.
 Date TBA